ropensci/roadoi/README.md

 - [Crossref](http://www.crossref.org/): a DOI registration agency serving major scholarly publishers.
 - [Datacite](https://www.datacite.org/): another DOI registration agency with main focus on research data
 - [Directory of Open Access Journals (DOAJ)](https://doaj.org/): a registry of open access journals
-- [Bielefeld Academic Search Engine (BASE)](https://www.base-search.net/): an aggregator of various OAI-PMH metadata sources.
-OAI-PMH is a protocol often used by open access journals and repositories.
+- Various OAI-PMH metadata sources.
+OAI-PMH is a protocol often used by open access journals and repositories such as arXiv and PubMed Central.

 See Piwowar et al. (2017) for a comprehensive overview of oaDOI.org.[^1]